Tri-C Reach Scholars

 Reach Scholars Mentoring Program

-The Reach Scholars (formerly Foster Scholars) Mentoring Program pairs students with a faculty member or staff member to provide encouragement, connection to College resources, and emotional support to ensure that the reach scholar makes academic progress toward degree completion.
+Cuyahoga Community College (Tri-C) Reach Scholars Program pairs students with a faculty member or staff member to provide encouragement, connection to College resources, and emotional support to ensure that the reach scholar makes academic progress toward degree completion.
 The Mentor is a faculty or staff member who agrees to be available to the reach scholar (Mentee) throughout the academic year via in-person meetings, phone calls, and e-mail to provide support.

 Reach Scholars, submit your application to request a mentor.